nason31/BA/README.md

 --output_dir <DIR> [The output directory to save information of tested indices or distance matrix.]
 ```

+Example: --dataset trec --all_test --all_train --para (for calculation of accuracy)
+--dataset trec --all_test --all_train --record --para --output_dir xxx (for saving of the calculated NCD)
 #### Calculate Accuracy (Optional)

 If we want to calculate accuracy from recorded distance file `<DISTANCE DIR>`, use